openrisc/tutorials/README.md

 ## How To Contribute

-All pages in the tutorials are built using the Jekyll and the Jekyll using the Just the Docs template.
+All pages in the tutorials are built using the Jekyll using the Just the Docs template.
 Therefore, **each Markdown file must include the following YAML configuration at the top**:

 ``` txt
 ---